-This (updated) guide covers all of the best senior dog foods for this year.
+This (updated) guide lists all of the best senior dog foods this year.

 I am sure you’ll agree: